lazycodersllc/lazytasks-project-task-management/readme.txt

 4. Click "Install Now" and then activate LazyTasks.

 == Milestone ==
-- **Integrated Calendar View:**
+- **My Zen integration:**
-Stay ahead of your deadlines with our integrated calendar, ensuring you never miss a milestone or a meeting.
+Stay ahead of own schedule with our integrated My Zen, ensuring you never miss a due date or any meetings.
 - **Swimlane Views:**
 Organize tasks in swimlane format for an additional layer of categorization, perfect for managing multiple projects or teams simultaneously.
 - **Gantt Chart Visualization:**
-Plan your projects with precision using our Gantt chart feature, allowing you to see the bigger picture of your project timelines and dependencies.
+Plan your projects precisely using our Gantt chart feature, allowing you to see the bigger picture of your project timelines and dependencies.

 == Frequently Asked Question ==
 **Q: Is LazyTasks compatible with any theme?**